HangfireIO/Hangfire.Documentation/configuration/using-sql-server.rst

 Configuring the Polling Interval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the main disadvantage of raw SQL Server job storage implementation – it uses the polling technique to fetch new jobs.
-You can adjust the polling interval, but, as always, lower intervals can harm your SQL Server, and higher interval produce too much latency, so be careful.

-Please note that **millisecond-based intervals aren't supported**, you can only use intervals starting from *1 second*.
+Starting from Hangfire 1.7.0 it's possible to use ``TimeSpan.Zero`` as a polling interval, when ``SlidingInvisibilityTimeout`` option is set.

 .. code-block:: c#

    var options = new SqlServerStorageOptions
    {
+       SlidingInvisibilityTimeout = TimeSpan.FromMinutes(5),
-       QueuePollInterval = TimeSpan.FromSeconds(15) // Default value
+       QueuePollInterval = TimeSpan.Zero
    };

    GlobalConfiguration.Configuration.UseSqlServerStorage("<name or connection string>", options);

-If you want to remove the polling technique, consider using the MSMQ extensions or Redis storage implementation.
+This is the recommended value in that version, but you can decrease the polling interval if your background jobs can tolerate additional delay before the invocation.